We may earn money or products from the companies mentioned in this post.

 Amazing Blue Dresser Redo by Rustique Elegance

 I had to reserve a spot for us on this list!
-My sister Miriam and I flip furniture for profit together and these are a few of our transformations.
+My sister Miriam and I flip furniture for profit together and these are a few of our furniture makeovers.
 This one was done by Miriam and she loved it so much it became a statement piece in her home!
 For obvious reasons!

 Materials Used: Painted with a mix of Annie Sloan’s Aubusson and Provence Chalk Paint ( approx. 3 parts Aubusson, 1 part Provence), applied a wash with Annie Sloan’s Graphite, sealed with Clear Wax and then applied a Black Wax Glaze (achieved by adding a small amount of Mineral Spirits to the black wax).
 The top has been painted in General Finishes Lamp Black and sealed with General Finishes High Performance Topcoat in Satin.